frano11/bioinformatics-examples/README.md

 Go to: `main_analysis_prebuilt_HISAT2_only_FeatCounts_multi_vM25.nf`

-## R pipeline from count matrix generation and data processing using DESeq2 from mouse samples.
+## R pipeline from count matrix generation and data processing using DESeq2.

 ### Processes
 - Generation of count matrix .csv from raw read counts files